 An unacceptable gap

-Fourteen years after the first UN HLM on NCDs, an unacceptable health equity gap persists for individuals at risk of and living with NCDs.
+Fifteen years after the first UN HLM on NCDs, an unacceptable health equity gap persists for individuals at risk of and living with NCDs.
 For example, insulin was discovered over 100 years ago, yet only half of those who need it to survive have reliable access to the drug.
 It’s time for governments to prioritise equitable care, it’s time to lead.

 Although NCDs reach into every part of the globe, low-and middle-income countries (LMICs) are the hardest hit.
-Over 85% of premature deaths from NCDs between the ages of 30 and 70 occur in poorer countries.
+86% of premature deaths from NCDs between the ages of 30 and 70 occur in poorer countries.
 This makes NCDs far more than a health issue – they are a major human rights and equity issue, as they unfairly burden the poorest and most vulnerable populations with disease, disability and death.
 NCDs are both a cause and a consequence of poverty.

 Limited access and resources